 Getting to know the Greek Quarter

-As we continue into the Queens district, we will find Astoria, the Greek Quarter.
-This place, as you may have already seen in other parts of the trip, is the ideal mix between tradition, the mixture of cultures and the new avant-garde.
+As we continue to go deeper into the district of Queens, we will find Astoria, the Greek Quarter.
+This place, as you may have already seen in other parts of the trip, is the ideal mix between tradition, the mix of cultures and the new avant-garde.

 Astoria is the ideal place to taste Mediterranean dishes and enjoy urban art and new trends in music.
 In addition, from Astoria Park, you will have beautiful views of the sunset.